-- 1. Discussion embellishment (30 Points): (a) Each class member will bring to each week's discussion an outside resource and discussion question relative to the week's topic.
+- Discussion embellishment (30 Points): (a) Each class member will bring to each week's online discussion an outside resource and discussion question relative to the week's topic.
 As each participant gathers more resources related to her expert topic, those may serve as outside resources.
 Questions for discussion should be posted online no later than the assigned date for the topic; (b) respond to a minimum of two other class members. - 2.
 Two clinical interviews & analysis (30 points): Each person will conduct two 5-10 min. clinical interviews (following Piaget's method of interviewing) once with one child, and a second time with a child of different age, gender, or ability in math.
 The manner in which the children are screened and evaluated on their mathematical thinking will be discussed online as well.
-The product for this assignment will be a paper, including the transcripts from the interviews and an analytical commentary, relating what we are learning in this class from our readings, others' outside resources, expert topics, etc., and related to these interviews. - 3.
-Expert topic paper/presentation (30 points): Choose a topic by week 2 that you will become expert in over the semester.
+The product for this assignment will be a paper, including the transcripts from the interviews and an analytical commentary, relating what we are learning in this class from our readings, others' outside resources, expert topics, etc., and related to these interviews.

+- 3. Expert topic paper/presentation (30 points): Choose a topic by week 2 that you will become expert in over the semester.
 Each member will write a 10-12-page paper on the topic and present the findings in class.
 A minimum of 10 resources, including 5 empirical articles from refereed journals, is required.
+You will present this information digitally to your peers.
 Follow APA style for writing the paper.
-The Writing Center is an excellent resource.

-- 4. Participation and collaboration (10 Points): All students are required to attend all classes, be punctual, and be active participants in class discussions and activities.
+The Writing Center is an excellent resource. - 4.
+Participation and collaboration (10 Points): All students are required to participate in all online discussions, be punctual with deadlines, and be active in adding resources to the class website.
 Students are also expected to collaborate when it is appropriate to do so, for example when looking up resources and running across one that may be of interest to someone else. - 5.
 Evaluation project 8000 level course only (20 points): Choose or create an evaluation tool that adds information to the profile of a child you have observed.
 Explain in your written report how you chose the evaluation tool, what research you could find on its use, the outcome of the child's performance on the tool, and how that compares to what you learned about the child from the clinical interview you conducted.